ERP vs. Accounting Software: Differences Explained

 Likewise, small business ERP software exists, which is meant to give a growing business a little bit of everything.
 However, it may still require a dedicated program for specific areas like bank reconciliations.

-These are just a few of the top ERP solutions which include accounting functionality:
+These are just a few of the top ERP solutions that include accounting functionality:

 1. Oracle NetSuite

-Utilized by over 40,000 organizations around the world, NetSuite is a cloud-based ERP software solution that supports sales, finance, human resources, operations, and service.
-NetSuite uses a modular approach starting with core financial functionalities like accounts payable/receivable, cash management, and project accounting.
-As businesses evolve, they can integrate additional modules for payroll, HR, CRM, and eCommerce.
+Utilized by over 40,000 organizations worldwide, NetSuite is a cloud-based ERP software solution that supports sales, finance, human resources, operations, and service.
+NetSuite uses a modular approach, starting with core financial functionalities like accounts payable/receivable, cash management, and project accounting, with other modules available separately.

 NetSuite ERP: Home Screen